 December 24, 2022

-Tamales are a Christmas tradition in Costa Rica.
-These delicious and savory little guys can be found all throughout the country during the holidays — and sometimes even year round, especially in touristy areas.
+Tamales are a Christmas tradition in Costa Rica and a favorite amongst guests at Tulemar.
+These delicious and savory little guys can be found all throughout Costa Rica during the holidays — and sometimes even year-round, especially in touristy areas.

 If you can’t make the trek to Costa Rica for Christmas, but you’re craving this delicious Christmas tradition, fear not!
 We found a recipe from our friends at Costa Rica Guide so you can make holiday tamales at home!